-Read this tutorial to learn how and when to turn on and use low power mode on macOS in order to boost battery life and make your Mac notebook run cooler and quieter.
+Read this tutorial to learn how and when to turn on and use Low Power Mode on macOS to boost battery life and make your MacBook Air or MacBook Pro run cooler and quieter.

 - Decreases CPU clock frequency

 - Reduces display brightness

 By under-clocking the CPU and dimming the display slightly, Low Power Mode helps extend your Mac’s battery life whilst making the computer run cooler and more quietly than before.
 We’re not exaggerating if we call Mac’s Low Power Mode a macOS-optimized version of the same feature that’s available on the iPhone.